How to Find Your EIN Number? (Step by Step Guide)

 Is an EIN Number Free?

-Yes, an EIN number is free.
-You can obtain an EIN by completing Form SS-4 from the IRS website for free.
+An EIN number is free.
+You can apply for an EIN by completing Form SS-4 from the IRS website.

 References: